Bugatsec/IIS-SWG/README.md

 ## Notes

 - Runs headless by default.
 To watch the browser live, remove/comment the `--headless=new` argument in `create_driver()`.
-- Close any running Chromium instances before starting the tool — a second process can't attach to a profile that's already open.
+- Close any running Chromium instances before starting the tool. a second process can't attach to a profile that's already open.
+On Windows, Chrome commonly keeps running in the background after you close every window (see Settings → "Continue running background apps when Google Chrome is closed"), check Task Manager for a lingering `chrome.exe` if you hit a "profile already in use" error.
 - Be mindful of GitHub's rate limits; the script already waits between paginated requests.

 ## Disclaimer